 Having a disability shouldn’t stop someone from doing whatever they want to do in life.
-Unfortunately, the elderly, and people who struggle with mobility frequently find themselves approaching venues where the owner simply hasn’t taken accessibility into account.
-For instance, this might be a theatre that’s failed to place ramps around their stairways to help people in wheelchairs enter the building or a store that has no way to move people with mobility issues between the first and second floor.
+Unfortunately, the elderly, and people who struggle with mobility frequently find themselves often approaching venues without how accessible for disabled the venue is being taken into.

 Making an effort to transform your venue into a more accessible place can be a beneficial solution for everyone.
 Not only could it help you to increase the number of customers you get, but it could also mean that you contribute to making the world a more wondrous place for those with disabilities.
 So, what are some of the simple ways that you can make your venue more accessible?

 To begin with, you’ll need to examine your existing facilities and ask yourself if there are any places around your venue that might be difficult to get to for someone in a wheelchair, or using crutches.
 For instance, do you have a ramp available that’s either permanently attached to the front of your building, or always on hand to make entry easy for disabled patrons?

 Once the people who visit your venue end up inside, how are they going to get from one floor to another?
 Do you have a wheelchair lift available that your customers can use, and does it follow the local safety standards carefully?

 It takes more than just a ramp to make your venue into a comfortable and popular place for people with mobility issues.
 Consider setting up training sessions with your staff to help them know exactly how they should respond to issues regarding mobility, can help you to offer a more consistent level of customer service.